uppedtrout/Better-config/README.md

 To the KURGARRU he gave the Food of Life
 To the KALATURRU he gave the Water of Life
 And to these images he spoke aloud
-Arise, KALATURRU, Spirit of the SeasDownloaded from www.holybooks.com Arise, and set thy feet to that Gate GANZIR
+Arise, KALATURRU, Spirit of the Seas
+Arise, and set thy feet to that Gate GANZIR
 To the Gate of the Underworld
 The Land of No Return